The depletion of the red supergiant envelope radiative zone during common envelope evolution: Implications

 We argue, therefore, that the proposal by \cite{HiraiMandel2022} of a two-stage formalism for CEE of massive stars is problematic.
 They propose to use the $\alpha$-formalism while the compact companion spirals-in inside the initial convective zone.
 They then assume that the system enters a stable mass transfer from the initial radiative zone to the companion.
 However, our finding that the inner boundary of the envelope convective zone moves deep into the initial radiative zone makes this formalism questionable.

 During the CEE the spiralling-in companion deposits energy to the envelope.
-In this study we did not add such an energy to the envelope because we mimic the second stage as proposed by \cite{HiraiMandel2022}.
-That stage proceeds on a thermal timescale and therefore the orbital power is very low.
+In this study we did not add such an energy to the envelope because we focus our study on the second stage as proposed by \cite{HiraiMandel2022}.
+That stage proceeds on a thermal timescale and therefore the orbital power is lower than the RSG stellar luminosity.